 Top Things to Do

-- The Paradise Gardens - This wildlife sanctuary is great for those interested in Panama’s flora and fauna.
+- Spot Wildlife in the Paradise Gardens - This wildlife sanctuary is great for those interested in Panama’s flora and fauna.
 Paradise Gardens features tamarins, howler monkeys, white-faced capuchins, a margay, parrots, a striking variety of macaws, kinkajous, and more.
 What also makes this place great is that it is solely run by volunteers.

-- Mi Jardín Es Su Jardín – This garden is a private garden made for everyone.
-There’s a lot of plants here and a funky design.
+- Visit Mi Jardín Es Su Jardín – This garden is a private garden made for everyone.
+There are a lot of plants here and the place has a funky design.
 There’s an impressive view of the valley and surrounding mountains, which you can look at through the observation tower.
 The garden is free to enter.

 - Take a Coffee Plantation Tour - Most of the coffee in Panama is grown here and throughout the mountains there are tons of coffee plantations.
 Take a tour of one and see how coffee is grown and processed.
 Most tours are half day and cost around $25 USD, but can cost as little as $10.

 - Go Hiking - This area is filled with jungles, mountains, waterfalls, and animals.
 Plus, since it’s in the mountains, it stays relatively cool.
-All of this is the perfect recipe to go hiking.
+All of this is the perfect recipe for great hiking.
 Wander through the many marked trails around the city and just enjoy the outdoors.

-- Hike the Sendero Los Quetzales Trail - This 13 km trail begins about 10km out of town and ends in Cerro Punta.
-If you go from Boquete, you go uphill.
+- Hike the Sendero Los Quetzales Trail - This 13-km trail begins about 10 km out of town and ends in Cerro Punta.
+If you start from Boquete, you go uphill.
 From Cerro Punta, downhill.
 However, some people think the uphill hike is actually easier than hiking downhill since the downhill part is very hard on your knees.
 The trail takes a whole day to walk so it’s best to leave early in the morning.
 While you won’t see a lot of animals here, you’ll find lots of birds and great views and waterfalls along the path.